Global Spiritual Leader, Author, Difference Maker

-She has served many years globally as a Spiritual Leader of New Thought communities that transcends religious denominations, embraces all ethnicity, and reaches beyond national borders, as well as on the leadership team of the Association of Global New Thought.
+She has served many years globally as a Spiritual Leader of New Thought communities that transcend religious denominations, embrace all ethnicities, and reach beyond national borders, as well as on the leadership team of the Association of Global New Thought.

 She spent thirteen years as a motivational speaker across the United States and abroad for a variety of clients including Proctor and Gamble, Washington Mutual, State Farm Insurance and Compaq.
-She is a much sought after and gifted public speaker, who supports causes that touch the human heart, improves people’s lives and raises the consciousness of the world.
+She is a much sought-after and gifted public speaker who supports causes that touch the human heart, improve people’s lives, and raise the consciousness of the world.
 She was a twice featured speaker at Carnegie Hall in 2019 for suicide prevention and awareness and the #neveralone movement.
-She is a featured speaker on the Mind Dive App and an acting role as the spiritual leader in the Movie “I am Never Alone” (2020) produced by Michel Pascal and featuring Deepak Chopra, Gabriella Wright and other leading visionaries.
+She is a featured speaker on the Mind Dive App and had an acting role as the spiritual leader in the movie “I Am Never Alone” (2020) produced by Michel Pascal and featuring Deepak Chopra, Gabriella Wright and other leading visionaries.